 SSAB is a highly-specialized global steel company driven by close relationships with our customers.
 SSAB develops high-strength steels and provides services for better performance and sustainability.
 The company is a leading producer on the global market for Advanced High-Strength Steels (AHSS) and Quenched & Tempered Steels (Q&T), strip, plate and tube products, as well as construction solutions.
 SSAB’s steels and services help to make end products lighter and increase their strength and lifespan.
 SSAB has been at the forefront of sustainability in many ways.
 With confidence deriving from our traditions, we now strive to do even more.

 Helsinki Region Environmental Services Authority (HSY) is a municipal body, which is responsible for air quality monitoring in the Helsinki metropolitan area.
 HSY also produces waste management and water services, as well as promotes the implementation of air quality and climate change strategies.
 In the BC Footprint project, there are several important themes for HSY, such as source apportionment and characterization of BC in different urban environments, validation and calibration methods for monitoring instruments, sensor development, emission factors and inventories, as well as utilization of BC footprint concept in communication and decision making.

-Key persons: Expert in Air Quality Jarkko Niemi, Head of Air Protection Unit Maria Myllynen
+Key persons: Expert in Air Quality Jarkko Niemi, Head on Air Quality Unit Hanna Manninen